MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshooting-mode.md

     - Operational logs from during troubleshooting mode will also be collected.

-    - All the above logs and snapshots will be collected and will be available to collect using the **Collect investigation package** feature on the device page.
+    - All the above logs and snapshots will be collected and will be available for an admin to collect using the **Collect investigation package** feature on the device page.
+Note that Microsoft won't remove this data from the device until an admin collects them.

 - Troubleshooting mode automatically turns off after reaching the expiration time (it lasts for 3 hours).
 After expiration, all policy-managed configurations will become read-only again and will revert back to how it was before setting the troubleshooting mode on.

 - It could take up to 15 minutes from the time the command is sent from Microsoft 365 Defender to when it becomes active on the device.

-- You'll be informed when the troubleshooting mode begins, a warning that it will end soon, and when the troubleshooting mode ends by a notification.
+- Notification will be sent to the end user when the troubleshooting mode begins and when the troubleshooting mode ends.
+A warning will also be sent notifying that it will end soon.

 - The beginning and ending of troubleshooting mode will be identified in the **Device Timeline** on the device page.